 The instinct at every stage is to do more — more pilots, more use cases, more infrastructure, more governance documentation.
 The counterintuitive move is almost always to do less, but to finish it.
 Each stage has one primary bottleneck.
 Addressing anything other than that bottleneck first is how organizations spend 18 months on the wrong investment and end up where they started.

 The actions below are sequenced to address the actual constraint at each stage, not the most visible one.
-They are designed to produce a tangible artifact within 30 days — because a maturity framework that produces only meetings and decks is not a framework, it is a delay mechanism.
+They're designed to produce a tangible artifact within 30 days — because a maturity framework that produces only meetings and decks is not a framework, it's a delay mechanism.

 The paradox of Stage 4 is that the biggest risk is structural regression as the organization scales.
 Traditional hiring patterns, additional management layers, and process formalization all trend toward reintroducing the coordination tax that AI-native operations eliminated.
 Stage 4 organizations need explicit policies that defend leverage — headcount justification requirements, management ratio constraints, and regular audits of whether new processes were designed for human limitations or AI-native operations.